jaco9419/C-Plus-Plus/README.md

 <hr>

+## 19) Pointers
+In C++, a pointer variable is mostly the same as other variables, which can store a piece of data.
+Unlike normal variables, which store a value (such as an int, double, char), a pointer stores a memory address.

+While references are a newer mechanism that originated in C++, pointers are an older mechanism that was inherited from C. We recommend avoiding pointers as much as possible; usually, a reference will do the trick.
+However, you will see pointers a lot in the wild, particularly in older projects, where they are used in a very similar way to references.

+Pointers must be declared before they can be used, just like a normal variable.
+They are syntactically distinguished by the *, so that int* means “pointer to int“ and double* means “pointer to double“.

+<pre><code>int* number;
+double* decimal;
+char* character;</code></pre>

+So suppose we have a variable called gum:

+<code>int gum = 8;</code>

+We can create a pointer to it by:

+<code>int* ptr = &gum;</code>

+int* makes it a pointer rather than a normal variable.<br>
+ptr is the pointer name.<br>
+&gum is the memory address of the other variable gum.<br>
+So now ptr has a value of gum‘s memory address.<br>

 ## 18) Memory Address
 So we haved learned about references (aliases), which are created by using the & symbol in a variable declaration.
 But the & sign can have another meaning.